-About 10 to 15% of individuals with ulcerative colitis require a partial or total colectomy.
+About 10 to 15% of individuals with UC require a partial or total colectomy.
 Often, these resections are curative, and maintenance therapy is no longer required.
-Provided that an individual is asymptomatic without surgical complication, ileostomy, or colostomy, an aeromedical waiver can be considered.
+Provided that an individual is asymptomatic without surgical complication, ileostomy, or colostomy, an aeromedical waiver may be considered.
+Presence of a persistent ostomy is generally not felt to be compatible with continued aviation or operational duties.